First Chechen War: Aftermath

-Casualties
+Casualties and material damage

 According to the General Staff of the Russian Armed Forces, 3,826 troops were killed, 17,892 troops were wounded, and 1,906 troops are missing in action.
-According to the NVO, the authoritative Russian independent military weekly, at least 5,362 Russian soldiers died during the war, 52,000 Russian soldiers were wounded or became diseased and some 3,000 more Russian soldiers were still missing in 2005.
+The official Russian figure put 5,500.
+According to Krivosheev, the authoritative Russian military historian, 5,042 Russian soldiers died during the war and 510 went missing, 16,098 Russian soldiers were wounded and 35,289 became diseased.
+Later, independent researcher Pavel Milyukov estimated the losses at 5,391 dead.
+According to the independent Memorial agency, the Russians lost 4,379 dead in Chechnya, 703 missing and 705 deserters.
 However, the Committee of Soldiers' Mothers of Russia estimated that the total number of Russian military deaths was 14,000, based on information which it collected from wounded troops and soldiers' relatives (only counting regular troops, i.e. not the kontraktniki (contract soldiers, not conscripts) and members of the special service forces).
-The list which contains the names of the dead soldiers, drawn up by the Human Rights Center "Memorial", contains 4,393 names.
 In 2009, the official number of Russian troops who fought in the two wars and were still missing in Chechnya and presumed dead was some 700, while about 400 remains of the missing servicemen were said to have been recovered up to that point.
 The Russian military was notorious for hiding casualties.